 We always meet with parents if we think additional support is required and before we contact other specialists.

 The Inclusion Manager’s job is to support the class teachers in planning for children with Special Educational Needs and Disabilities (SEND).
 The school provides training for all staff to improve the teaching and learning of children including those with SEND.
 This includes whole school training on SEND issues such as Speech and Language needs.
 Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
-These have included social skills, motor skills, sensory processing, memory, emotional and mental health issues and many more.
+These have included social skills, motor skills, sensory processing, memory, emotional and mental health issues, Zones of Regulation and many more.

 How we include children/young people in activities and school trips